-Luso lies on the fringe of the Serra do Buçaco, a wooded ridge about 15 km long running northwards from Penacova on the River Mondego.
+Luso (indicated on the Google map below) lies on the fringe of the Serra do Buçaco, a wooded ridge about 15 km long running northwards from Penacova on the River Mondego.
 Protected as a national park, the forest is noted for its huge cypress trees of Mexican origin which stand in a walled enclosure several kilometres in diameter on the southern slopes of the mountain.

-The area is also famous for being the scene of Wellington’s victory over the French under Massena in 1810.
+The area is also famous for being the scene of Wellington’s victory over the French under Massena in 1810 during the Peninsula War.
 Prior to this historic battle, the Iron Duke (as he was known) spent a comfortless night in one of the monks’ cells with his horse tied to a huge olive tree close by.